augustin-grosnon/Polygon-projection-demo/README.md

    - Click on the canvas to add points and create a convex polygon.
 The polygon will automatically close when you click near the starting point.

 2. **Moving the polygon**
-   - Double-click inside the polygon to start dragging.
+   - Click inside a closed polygon to start dragging.
 Move the mouse to translate a copy of the polygon around the canvas.
 Release the mouse button to drop the new polygon to it's new location.
 (WIP)

 3. **Resetting**
    - To start over, you can refresh the page (I might add a button in the future).